nikospara/realworld-v2/Conventions.md

 # Naming conventions

+## Packages

+1. All prefixed by the project prefix, `realworld`.
+2. Common code, i.e. code used or potentially used by many modules, can go directly under the project package (`realworld`) or under a package name appropriate for the implemented functionality.
+E.g. classes under `realworld.jpa` implement reusable, JPA-related functionality.
+3. Each bounded context gets its own package under the project prefix (e.g. `realworld.article` or `realworld.user`).
+   Create appropriate sub-packages.

 ## Data objects

 1. Give the entity the name of the domain with the `-Entity` suffix, e.g. `UserEntity`